Posted: March 13, 2018 by: AG_Creative86

 She was out of the bedroom and running down the rickety stairway without knowing why.
 She had to get away from whatever was in the bedroom.

 Another window shattered somewhere above.
 Aaric jumped and collided into her, pressing her stomach against the wooden railing and knocking her feet free from the steps.
-She had to grasp onto the banister to avoid falling as Aaric bolted passed her to the front door.
+She clutched onto the banister to prevent herself from falling while all air escaped her lungs until her feet found the stairs again.
+Aaric bolted passed her, stampeding down to the main floor and the front door.

 “No!”
 Father belted.
 “My office!”

 The front door’s outline glowed before Aaric approached it.
 He spun around with his mouth wide open as though he was about to scream.
 Tia swung around the banister and joined him as they ran through the living room.
-Lights painted the surrounding windows making it too bright to see what caused them.
+Lights painted the surrounding windows made them too bright to see through.

 Father leaped down the last few stairs thrust forward his gunblade from the pistol on his holster.
 The pistol itself was only six inches long, but a three-foot silver blade withdrew above its nozzle.